Sites Reservoir: Location and specifications

 The project is located in a naturally occurring valley near Maxwell, California.

 Once constructed, Sites Reservoir would stretch 13 miles from north to south and 4 miles from east to west.
 When full, the reservoir would be around 260 feet deep from surface to floor at its lowest point.
 The reservoir can hold up to 1.5 million acre-feet of water, enough to serve 7.5 million people with water for an entire year.
 Once constructed, it would be the 8th largest reservoir in California.

 Two primary dams, Sites Dam and Golden Gate Dam, would be constructed to hold water in the reservoir where hills drop too low, but they would not block major waterways or rivers.
-Sites Reservoir would also include nine small dams and dikes to hold the water at the right level.
+Sites Reservoir would also include nine small saddle dams and dikes to hold the water at the right level.

 Operations

 Sites Reservoir would operate as a flexible water storage solution by diverting water from the Sacramento River during high flows, after all other water rights and regulatory requirements are met, and storing it until water is needed in drier years.
 Unlike other major reservoirs, Sites would not dam a major river or rely on snowmelt.
 It is a rain-fed reservoir that can capture and store runoff from extreme storms.

 Sites Reservoir is uniquely located in relation to other major components of state and federal water projects like Shasta Lake, Lake Oroville, and Folsom Lake.
 The project would complement and extend these projects' functions by creating flexibility to adapt to changing river and Delta management conditions.
-For example, Sites can be operated in coordination with Shasta Lake to preserve and enhance cold water for endangered salmon in the Sacramento River or to increase fresh-water flow into the Delta during drier periods to assist with salinity management.
-Sites would not compete for the water resources stored in these state and federal facilities but would increase the total amount of managed water in storage.

 Diversions

-Sites Reservoir diversions occur only when there are high river flows, any reduction to Delta flows would be minor and would not impact any of the beneficial uses of the water in the Delta.
-Storing water in Sites Reservoir during times when there is a lot of flow in the Sacramento River for use during times with the flows are low, including during drought periods, is part of the statewide strategy for adapting to changing climate conditions and to return much needed flexibility to the statewide water management system.
+Sites Reservoir diversions would occur only during high river flows, so any reduction to Delta flows would be minor and would not impact any of the beneficial uses of the water in the Delta.
+Storing water in Sites Reservoir during high flow periods on the Sacramento River for use during times with the flows are low, including during drought periods, is part of the statewide strategy for adapting to changing climate conditions and to increase flexibility to the statewide water management system.

 The diversion season can run from September 1 through June 14, after all other senior water rights and environmental requirements are fulfilled.
 However, based on the extensive modeling conducted for the Project, most water is to be diverted into storage from December through March.